The Museum of the Shenandoah Valley trails in Winchester, Virginia are a delight, guiding visitors across a kid-friendly outdoor art park.

 This 90-acre green space features engaging art installations and landscape features that can be seen as you walk nearly three miles of hiking trails.

-Honestly, I didn’t realize there were art pieces along the trail until we arrived, though they are noted on this printable trail map.
+I didn’t realize there were art pieces along this Shenandoah trail until my daughter and I arrived, though they are noted on this printable trail map.

 Eleven named trails make up this trails network, including two miles of accessible, gravel trail and one mile of rustic trail made of turf or mulch.